GOES-R, S, T, U Spacecraft Overview

 The EPP is mounted to the satellite bus with Honeywell D-Strut isolators that provide passive isolation from reaction wheel disturbances, gimbal disturbances and disturbances from the solar instruments.
 This structure provides attenuation for all frequencies above 5Hz along all six degrees of freedom.

-The GOES-R Command and Data Handling System is built around a RAD-750 flight computer that has been used on numerous missions in Earth orbit and beyond.
+The GOES-R-class Command and Data Handling System is built around a RAD-750 flight computer that has been used on numerous missions in Earth orbit and beyond.
 RAD-750 is a single-card computer manufactured by BAE Systems in Manassas, Va.
 The processor can endure radiation doses that are a million times more extreme than what is considered fatal to humans.

 The RAD750 CPU itself can tolerate 200,000 to 1,000,000 rads.
 Also, RAD750 will not suffer more than one event requiring interventions from Earth over a 15-year period.
 RAD-750 was released in 2001 and made its first launch in 2005 aboard the Deep Impact Spacecraft.
 The CPU has 10.4 million transistors.
 The RAD750 processors operate at up to 200 megahertz, processing at 400 MIPS.
 The CPU has an L1 cache memory of 2 x 32KB (instruction + data) – to improve performance, multiple 1MB L2 cache modules can be implemented depending on mission requirements.

 RAD750 operates at temperatures of -55°C to 125°C with a power consumption of 10 Watts.
 The standard RAD750 system can tolerate 100,000rads.